-Since November 2005, Ms. Bailey has been President of Anderson Stratton International, LLC, a strategic consulting and government relations company in Washington, D.C.
+Since November 2005, Ms. Bailey has been President of Anderson Stratton International, LLC, a strategic consulting and government relations company in Washington, D.C. and an equity owner of BHMM Energy Services.
 She was a partner with Johnston & Associates, LLC, a public relations firm in Washington, D.C., from March 2004 through October 2006.
 Prior to joining Johnston & Associates, LLC, Ms. Bailey served as Assistant Secretary for the Office of Policy and International Affairs of the U.S. Department of Energy from 2001 through February 2004.
-From 2000 until May 2001, she was President and a director of PSI Energy, Inc., the Indiana electric utility subsidiary of Cinergy Corp.
+From February 2000 until May 2001, she was President and a director of PSI Energy, Inc., the Indiana electric utility subsidiary of Cinergy Corp.
 Prior to joining PSI Energy, Ms. Bailey was a Commissioner on the Federal Energy Regulatory Commission beginning in 1993.
-Ms. Bailey currently serves on the board of directors of Equitrans Midstream Corporation, a publicly traded natural gas midstream company, PNM Resources, Inc., an investor-owned energy holding company and Battelle Memorial Institute, a private nonprofit applied science and technology development company in Columbus Ohio.
+Ms. Bailey currently serves on the board of directors of Equitrans Midstream Corporation, a publicly traded natural gas midstream company, PNM Resources, Inc., publicly-traded energy holding company based in New Mexico, and Battelle Memorial Institute, a private nonprofit applied science and technology development company in Columbus Ohio.
 Ms. Bailey previously served on the board of directors of EQT Corporation, a publicly traded petroleum and natural gas exploration and pipeline company, from July 2004 to November 2018.
 In January 2010, Ms. Bailey was appointed as a member of the Secretary of Energy’s Blue Ribbon Commission on America’s Nuclear Future.
 She received a B.S. in Industrial Management from Purdue University and completed the Advanced Management Program at the Wharton School in 2013.

 David B. Kilpatrick

 Mr. Kilpatrick previously served as our Lead Director from June 2015 to January 2016.
 Mr. Kilpatrick has over 30 years of executive, management and operating experience in the oil and gas industry.
 He has been the President of Kilpatrick Energy Group, which invests in oil and gas ventures and provides executive management consulting services since 1998.
-Mr. Kilpatrick has served on the board of directors and is Chairman of the Compensation and Governance Committee of the general partner of Breitburn Energy Partners, L.P. since 2008.
-Since 2011, Mr. Kilpatrick has served on the board of managers of Woodbine Holdings, LLC, a privately held company engaged in the acquisition, development and production of oil and natural gas properties in Texas.
-In May 2013, he was elected Chairman of the Board of Applied Natural Gas Fuels, Inc., a producer and distributor of liquefied natural gas fuel for the transportation and industrial markets.
+Mr. Kilpatrick served on the board of directors and as Chairman of the Compensation and Governance Committee of the general partner of Breitburn Energy Partners, L.P. from March 2008 until April 2018.
+Mr. Kilpatrick served on the board of managers of Woodbine Holdings, LLC, a privately held company engaged in the acquisition, development and production of oil and natural gas properties in Texas from June 2011 until December 2016.
+In May 2013, he was elected Chairman of the Board of Applied Natural Gas Fuels, Inc., a producer and distributor of liquefied natural gas fuel for the transportation and industrial markets and served until the sale of the company in February 2018.
 He also served on the board of directors of PYR Energy Corporation, a publicly traded oil and gas exploration and production company, from 2001 to 2007 and of Whittier Energy Corporation, a publicly traded oil and gas field exploration services company, from 2004 to 2007.
-He was the President and Chief Operating Officer for Monterey Resources, Inc., an independent oil and gas company, from 1996 to 1998 and held various positions with Santa Fe Energy Resources, an oil and gas production company from 1983 to 1996.
+He was the President and Chief Operating Officer of Monterey Resources, Inc., an independent oil and gas company, from 1996 to 1998 and has held various management positions with Santa Fe Energy Resources, an oil and gas production company from 1983 to 1996.
 Mr. Kilpatrick received a B.S. in Petroleum Engineering from the University of Southern California and a B.A. in Geology and Physics from Whittier College.

 Donald F. Robillard, Jr.

 Mr. Robillard served as a director and the Executive Vice President, Chief Financial Officer and Chief Risk Officer of Hunt Consolidated, Inc. (“Hunt”), a private holding company with interests in oil and gas exploration and production, refining, real estate development, private equity investments and ranching, from July 2015 until his retirement on January 31, 2017.
 Mr. Robillard began his association with Hunt in 1983 as Manager of International Accounting for Hunt Oil Company, Inc., a wholly-owned subsidiary of Hunt.
 Serving nine of his 34 years of service to the Hunt organization in Yemen in various accounting, finance and management positions, Mr. Robillard returned to the United States to join Hunt’s executive team in 1992.
 Mr. Robillard was named Senior Vice President and Chief Financial Officer of Hunt in April 2007.
 Mr. Robillard also served, from February 2016 through August of 2017, as Chief Executive Officer and Chairman of ES Xplore, LLC, a direct hydrocarbon indicator technology company which in 2016 spun out of Hunt.
+He is currently President of Robillard Consulting, LLC, an oil and gas advisory firm.
 Mr. Robillard is currently on the board of directors of Helmerich & Payne, Inc., a publicly-traded oil and gas drilling company.
-He is a Certified Public Accountant, and a member of the American Institute of Certified Public Accountants, the Texas Society of Certified Public Accountants, Financial Executives International and the National Association of Corporate Directors.
+He is a Certified Public Accountant, and a member of the American Institute of Certified Public Accountants, the Texas Society of Certified Public Accountants, the National Association of Corporate Directors, Financial Executives International and an advisory board member of the Institute for Ethics in Corporate Governance at the Naveen Jindal School of Management at the University of Texas at Dallas..
 Mr. Robillard received a B.B.A. from the University of Texas, Austin.